i-william-hr/ServerDashboard/README.md

 Tested as root in screen but should work with any user if bind port is above 1024 and the SSH key is accesible to it

-Do not forget:
+- Automatic install with config wizard:

+run "python3 server_status.py --install-master"

+Copy SSH key to slaves as instructed

+Add slaves to servers.json

+run "python3 server_status.py --install-master"

+- Manual installation:

+See Py and Json file for config (Minimum PY: SSH key, User/Pass or Token - Minimum JSON: Name, IP/Host, SSH User, Country code)

-- Install packages on master: apt update && apt install -y python3 python3-venv python3-pip openssh-client python3-paramiko python3-flask-httpauth python3-waitress
+Install packages on master: apt update && apt install -y python3 python3-venv python3-pip openssh-client python3-paramiko python3-flask-httpauth python3-waitress

-- Create Python venv on master as per guide in Py file (might not be needed if all packages above are installed by apt, untested)
+Create Python venv on master as per guide in Py file (might not be needed if all packages above are installed by apt, untested)

-- Install packages on slaves: apt update && apt install -y virt-what; apt install -y net-tools; apt install -y netcat-openbsd; apt install -y mysql-client; apt install -y mariadb-client-compat; apt install -y openssl
+Install packages on slaves: apt update && apt install -y virt-what; apt install -y net-tools; apt install -y netcat-openbsd; apt install -y mysql-client; apt install -y mariadb-client-compat; apt install -y openssl

-- Info: Install of either mysql-client or mariadb-client-compat will fail dependig on OS/Version, this is fine as they work the same
+Info: Install of either mysql-client or mariadb-client-compat will fail dependig on OS/Version, this is fine as they work the same

-- Change bind from 127.0.0.1 to 0.0.0.0 in config if no reverse proxy is used, change port as desired

-- Set a TOKEN or User and Password
+Set a TOKEN and/or User and Password (If no token is set token auth is disabled)

-- Generate ssh key on master (ssh-keygen), copy public key to slaves and set path for private key in Py (Default path set is for "ssh-keygen" without arguments as root on Debian and Ubuntu)
+Generate ssh key on master (ssh-keygen), copy public key to slaves and set path for private key in Py (Default path set is for "ssh-keygen" without arguments as root on Debian and Ubuntu)